xsitemanage/3rd-party-examples/README.md

 - The following information about Xsite® MANAGE:
   - CLIENT_ID: OAuth2 client id assigned by Xsite® MANAGE to a client using the third-party API
   - CLIENT_SECRET: Secret string associated with the client
-  - API_KEY: Unique secret key used to authenticate API requests.
-This must be securely stored and not shared publicly.
+  - API_KEY: Key provided by Xsite® MANAGE.
+Should be included in request headers as "Api-Key"
 - Create file `.env` using `.env.sample` as a template.
 Replace example values with Xsite® MANAGE information listed above.